|Tropical Cruising Handbook

 Tropical Cruising Handbook - published by International

-Marine, and available at bookstores, West Marine, and online.
+Marine, and available at bookstores and of course online.

 I've published articles on a number of topics that may

-either to those thinking about building a boat, or
+be of interest either to those thinking about building a

-others may be available at your local library, or in a
+available at your local library, or in a back issue from

 Wooden boat construction.